Trigger event schema

 provider variant exposes a stable normalized surface plus raw: dict.
 GitHub's

-workflow_run) with event-specific top-level fields such as issue,
+and installation_repositories — with event-specific top-level fields

-pull_request, comment, review, commits, and workflow_run:
+such as issue, pull_request, comment, review, commits,

 GitHubEventPayloadSlackEventPayloadLinearEventPayloadNotionEventPayloadCronEventPayloadGenericWebhookPayloadA2aPushPayloadExtensionProviderPayload